storj/docs/code/Architecture.md

 3.3.
 Every subsystem is created one by one:
-3.3.1. every sub-system consists of services and endpoints 3.3.2. uses other services or databases as dependencies 3.3.3. endpoints register themselves to the server.
+3.3.1. every sub-system consists of services and endpoints 3.3.2. uses other services or databases as dependencies 3.3.3. endpoints register themselves to the server
 4. Peer is started using `Run`, which:
 4.1. starts the services,
 4.2. starts waiting for network requests.